 Summer Camp Program

-Our Summer Camp Program is an integration of educational/tutorial assistance along with unique and exciting learning experiences designed to help to diminish the academic skills regression that often occurs over the summer months.
+Our Summer Camp Program is an integration of educational/tutorial assistance along with unique and exciting learning experiences designed to help diminish the academic skills regression that often occurs over the summer months.

 Participants enjoy lots of recreational and community inclusion related activities, where the children are given the opportunity to experience and see firsthand the important role that they play in our community.
 Children are provided supervised time and interactions with positive adult role models/mentors, who provide guidance and support in an environment where they can “be themselves” and feel respected.